 You can boil the customer service requirements down to two basic points:

-There are more nuances and a couple exceptions, but hitting those targets should make you an eBay TRS.
+There are more nuances, but hitting those targets should make you an eBay TRS.

 Meeting the customer service requirements allows you to become a Top Rated Seller.
 However, you won’t get all the benefits unless you create Top Rated Plus listings.